RohithSan/kgeorge.github.io/_posts/2014-03-08-calculating-opengl-perspective-matrix-from-opencv-intrinsic-matrix.md

 ![pinhole camera in ogl]({{ site.url }}/assets/content/pinhole_ogl.jpg)

 This is different from fig 1 in that, the camera is looking down the negative Z-axis just as in OpenGL.
+Also, the image plane origin should correspond to the
-The effective intrisic matrix in OpenGL co-ordinate system is
+(minimum, minimum) point of the focal plane origin.
+With these considerations, the intrisic matrix in OpenGL co-ordinate system is

 $$
 \begin{equation}
     \begin{bmatrix} x \\ y \\ 1 \\ 1 \\ \end{bmatrix} \approx   \begin{bmatrix}
-        -p.k_x & 0  & -c_x & 0 \\
+        p.k_x & 0  & -c_x & 0 \\
         0   & p.k_y & -c_y & 0 \\
         0   & 0 & -1 & 0 \\
         0 & 0 & -1 & 0 \\